VermaAman-tech/EE-782_Room_and_Industrial-Anomaly-Detection/method-2/README.md

 ## Project Overview

-The **Multimodal Room Monitor** is an advanced real-time anomaly detection and event monitoring system that combines computer vision and audio analysis to provide comprehensive environmental awareness.
+The **Multimodal Anomaly detector** is an advanced real-time anomaly detection and event monitoring system that combines computer vision and audio analysis to provide comprehensive environmental awareness.
 The system processes synchronized video frames and audio streams to detect objects, track movements, identify audio events, and fuse multimodal information for intelligent anomaly detection.

 ### Key Capabilities
 - **Real-time Visual Analysis**: Object detection, tracking, segmentation, and motion analysis